Noman1705088/ScribbleDom/README.md

 ```

 # Input
-To run ScribbleSeg, you need 3 input files for a sample:
+To run ScribbleDom, you need 3 input files for a sample:
  - The .h5 file containing the Anndata object
     - It must contain the ```array_row```, and ```array_col``` representing the position of each spot in a grid
  - A CSV file containing the principal component values